“Giving Tzedakah is what we appreciate and choose to do. Our quality of life only grows in value as we improve the lives of others.” -Morris Goodman

-Morris and Rosalind established their family Foundation in 2005.
+Morris and Rosalind established their family Foundation in 2003.
 The Foundation was endowed in 2008.
-The mission of the Foundation encompasses three areas: scientific research which improves public health, experiential and informal education and community capacity building.
+The mission of the Foundation encompasses three areas: scientific research which improves public health, experiential and informal education and improving quality of life.
 The Foundation strives to encourage best practices and innovation.

 The Goodman’s were married for 53 years when Rosalind tragically lost her struggle to lung cancer.
 Following her graduation from McGill University with a Bachelor of Arts, Rosalind devoted her life to philanthropy and making a difference, believing that her greatest responsibilities were to her family and community and to follow the precepts of “Tikkun Olam” (repairing the world).
 On a daily basis Rosalind Goodman devoted her time to philanthropic projects: she was always prepared to join a team and work with her signature approach that every job was equally important if it contributed to the greater good.